 1 (8-ounce) can crushed pineapple

 Return all meat to saucepan; add onion and garlic.
-Continue cooking until lightly browned (2 to 3 minutes).
+Continue cooking 2-3 minutes or until lightly browned.
 Add water, tomato puree, chiles, chili powder, cumin, salt and pepper.
-Continue cooking until mixture comes to a boil (5 to 6 minutes).
+Continue cooking 5-6 minutes or until mixture comes to a boil.

 Regular mild green chiles can be substituted for jalapeño chiles.
 Since this chile is mild, increase chili powder, if desired.